CSCfi/csc-user-guide/docs/support/tutorials/many.md

 the worst case, all the runs in a batch job take the maximum amount of time, 30 minutes.
 We can see that a single 40-hour batch job should be enough for at least 80 runs with a single core, and 3200 runs with all 40 cores in a full compute node.
-Thus, all 80000 jobs should fit in 25 40-hour batch jobs, each reserving one full compute node.
+Thus, all 80000 runs should fit in 25 40-hour batch jobs, each reserving one full compute node.

-Let's say our application is a real disk-hog, and in addition to one input file and one output file that we wish to keep, also creates 100 temporary files in the current directory.
+Let's say our application is a real disk-hog, and in addition to one input file and one output file that we wish to keep, it also creates 100 temporary files in the current directory.
 We can have at maximum about 400 input and output files in a single directory, and use the fast local disk in the I/O nodes for the temporary files.
 For 80000 runs we thus get 200 directories, each with 400 runs.